RetroReversing/retroReversing/pages/gamecube/iQueGamecube.md

 BB2 System Diagram | .vsd | Microsoft Visio file containing all the main units such and how they connect to each other on the board
 DVD Loader Requirements for BB | .doc | Duplicate to the file in the sub directory dvd_loader

-The **BB2 ME & ID Requirements | .doc** is the most interesting file in this folder as it lists the dimensions of the console along with a few details such as the plastic (UL94-V0 ABS) it will be made out of and where the DVD-drive will be (right hand side, front loading)
+The **BB2 ME & ID Requirements.doc** is the most interesting file in this folder as it lists the dimensions of the console along with a few details such as the plastic (UL94-V0 ABS) it will be made out of and where the DVD-drive will be (right hand side, front loading)

 ---
 ### Dvd Loader (/system_hw/dvd_loader)